saranshbansal/learn-aws/NOTES_COMPUTE.md

 - The health check grace period is a period of time in which a new instance is allowed to warm up before health check are performed (`300 seconds` by default).

 > Note: When using Elastic Load Balancers it is an AWS best practice to enable the `ELB health checks`.
 If you don’t, EC2 status checks may show an instance as being healthy that the `ELB` has determined is unhealthy.
 In this case the instance will be removed from service by the ELB but will not be terminated by Auto Scaling.

+## Authorization and Access Control
+EC2 Auto Scaling support `identity-based` IAM policies.

+Amazon EC2 Auto Scaling does not support `resource-based` policies.

+Amazon EC2 Auto Scaling uses `service-linked` roles for the permissions that it requires to call other AWS services on your behalf.

+A `service-linked` role is a unique type of IAM role that is linked directly to an AWS service.

+There is a default `service-linked` role for your account, named `AWSServiceRoleForAutoScaling`.

+This role is automatically assigned to your Auto Scaling groups unless you specify a different `service-linked` role.

+Amazon EC2 Auto Scaling also does not support `Access Control Lists (ACLs)`.

+You can apply `tag-based`, `resource-level` permissions in the `identity-based` policies that you create for Amazon EC2 Auto Scaling.

+This offers better control over which resources a user can create, modify, use, or delete.